 At their next session, Chloe sensed that Edward was more distant than usual.
 Perhaps he knew that she was going to quit, now that she had been cured by William Blake.

-‘I’m feeling much better.
-I’m not sure that I need further treatment.’
+‘I’m not sure that I need further treatment.’

-‘I’m so glad for you, Chloe,’ Dr. Godfrey smiled awkwardly and shifted in his chair and his face dropped.
+‘I’m so glad for you, Chloe,’ Dr. Godfrey shifted in his chair and his face dropped.
 ‘Thank you for being forthright with me.’

 ‘But I thought that we might see each other again.
 Outside of therapy,’ Chloe blushed.
 ‘If that’s not too forward?’

-The doctor looked shocked and Chloe’s heart sank in anticipation of a professional brush-off.
-Now he was blushing, too.
+Chloe’s heart sank in anticipation of a professional brush-off.
+He looked shocked.
 He didn’t seem to know what to say as he wrestled with his smile.
 Chloe took one of his fidgeting hands in hers.

 ‘I have to ask you one question first,’ he said.